transloadit/android-sdk/CONTRIBUTING.md

 1. Update version information in `transloadit-android/src/main/resources/android-sdk-version/version.properties` and refresh `CHANGELOG.md`.
 2. Merge the release branch into `main`.
-3. Create a git tag matching the new version and draft a GitHub release (include the changelog).
-Tagging `main` triggers the release workflow.
+3. Create a git tag for `main` that matches the new version
+4. Publish a GitHub release (include the changelog).
+This triggers the release workflow.
-4. Wait for Sonatype to finish syncing the artifact (usually within a few hours).
+5. Wait for Sonatype to sync the artifact (this can take a few hours).

-Signing keys and repository credentials are stored as GitHub secrets for the release workflow.
-If you need access or notice issues with the automation, contact the Transloadit team via issues or the usual support channels.
+The required signing keys and credentials are stored as GitHub secrets.
+If you need access or spot an issue with the release automation, please reach out to the Transloadit team via the issue tracker or support channels.